 - The material they are made from

-If you’re worried about the cost of dentures, the good news is that they are one of the most affordable types of prosthetic device available.
+You're also probably wondering, ‘how much are false teeth?', ‘how much does a denture cost for one tooth?' or a full mouth?
+If you're worried about the cost of dentures, the good news is that they are one of the most affordable types of prosthetic device available.
 If you have dental insurance, there might be some cover for false teeth included in your policy.

 In this article, you can read about the different ways to fit artificial teeth and the approximate denture costs in the US.
 We also cover some of the practicalities of wearing them so you can decide whether they are an option for you.